sashalex007/quartz_blog/content/leetcode/My calendar I.md

 **Review 1**
 Ultra annoying problem.
 I totally forgot about [[SortedList]] module!
 The edge cases are wild for this one.

+**Review 2**
+I realized that we need SortedList and binary search, but then hit a ton of edge cases in the implementation.
+Ultra annoying problem!

 #review
 #hard